Limketkai Center

-Limketkai Center (Chinese: 林市場偕中心, or 林克凱中心; Lín Kèkǎi Zhōngxīn (Lîm Khiat-khái Tiong-sim)) is a shopping mall in Cagayan de Oro, Philippines.
+Limketkai Center (Chinese: 林市場偕中心, or 林克凱中心; Lín Kèkǎi Zhōngxīn (Lîm Khek-khái Tiong-sim)) is a shopping mall in Cagayan de Oro, Philippines.
 Known by the locals as Ketkai, it is owned and developed by Limketkai and Sons, Inc., the largest factory and business district developer in the city.

 Located in the city's central business district, particularly within the mixed-use 40 hectare Limketkai Center in Lapasan, the sprawling, two-storey mall has over 500 tenants, offering stores, boutique shops, fast-food chains and restaurants.
 It also offers facilities including four movie theatres, food courts, entertainment and day-care centers, spas and clinics.
 The first Robinsons Mall in the city, Robinsons Cagayan de Oro, is also located inside the mall complex.
 Limketkai Center also has a Mass every Sunday at the Our Lady of Manaoag Church.

 Anchor stores and services

 Robinsons Cagayan de Oro

 Located at the north concourse of this mall complex, Robinsons Cagayan de Oro is the first Robinsons Mall in Cagayan de Oro which was opened in 2002.
 It houses Robinsons Appliances, Robinsons Department Store, Robinsons Supermarket, Daiso, Handyman and anchor shops that is hosted by Robinsons Malls.